Physiotherapy Treatment Techniques

 Physiotherapists have been trained in the use of exercise therapy to strengthen your muscles and improve your function.
 Physiotherapy exercises have been scientifically proven to be one of the most effective ways that you can solve or prevent pain and injury.

-Your physiotherapist is an expert in the prescription of the "best exercises" for you and the most appropriate "exercise dose" for you depending on your rehabilitation status.
+Your physiotherapist is experienced in prescribing exercises tailored just for you and the most appropriate "exercise dose" for you depending on your rehabilitation status.
 Your physiotherapist will incorporate essential components of pilates, yoga and exercise physiology to provide you with the best result.

 They may even use Real-Time Ultrasound Physiotherapy so that you can watch your muscles contract on a screen as you correctly retrain them.

 Biomechanical assessment, observation and diagnostic skills are paramount to the best treatment.

 Your physiotherapist is a highly skilled health professional with superb diagnostic skills to detect and ultimately avoid musculoskeletal and sports injuries.
 Poor technique or posture is one of the most common sources of repeat injury.